Estonia (European Parliament constituency): 2004

 The 2004 European election was the sixth election to the European Parliament.
 However, as Estonia had only joined the European Union earlier that month, it was the first election European election held in that state.
 The election took place on 13 June.

 The biggest winner was the Social Democratic Party.
 The governing Res Publica Party and People's Union polled poorly.
 The voter turnout in Estonia was one of the lowest of all member countries at only 26.8%.
 A similar trend was visible in most of the new member states that joined the EU in 2004.

 2009

 The 2009 European election was the seventh election to the European Parliament and the fourth for Estonia.

 2014

 The 2014 European election was the eighth election to the European Parliament and the fifth for Estonia.

 2019

 The 2019 European election was the ninth election to the European Parliament and the sixth for Estonia.

+2024

+The 2024 European election was the tenth election to the European Parliament and the seventh for Estonia.